 - We are an early commercial-stage company and have a limited commercial history, which may make it difficult to evaluate our current business and predict our future performance; - We have incurred recurring net losses since we were formed and expect to incur losses in the future.
 We cannot be certain that we will achieve or sustain profitability; - Our quarterly and annual operating results and cash flows have fluctuated in the past and might continue to fluctuate, which makes our future operating results difficult to predict and could cause the market price of our securities to decline substantially; - Our future capital needs are uncertain and we may require additional funding in the future to advance the commercialization of our Saphyr system, Ionic Purification system, NxClinical software, and our other products, technologies and services, as well as continue our research and development efforts.
-If we fail to obtain additional funding, we will be forced to delay, reduce or eliminate our commercialization and development efforts; - Unfavorable geopolitical and macroeconomic developments could adversely affect our business, financial condition or results of operations; - The COVID-19 pandemic has materially affected and could continue to materially affect our operations globally, including at our headquarters in San Diego, California, as well as the business or operations of our research partners, customers and other third parties with whom we conduct business; - Acquisitions, joint ventures and other strategic transactions could disrupt or otherwise harm our business and may cause dilution to our stockholders; - If our products or technologies fail to achieve and sustain sufficient market acceptance, our revenue will be adversely affected; - In the near term, sales of our Saphyr system, Ionic Purification system, NxClinical software, consumables and genome analysis services will depend on levels of research and development spending by clinical research laboratories, academic and governmental research institutions and biopharmaceutical companies, a reduction in which could limit demand for our technologies and products and adversely affect our business and operating results; - If we do not successfully manage the development and launch of new products and technologies, our financial results could be adversely affected; - We are subject to stringent and changing obligations related to data privacy and security.
-Actual or perceived failure by us or the third-party service providers upon which we rely to comply with such obligations could lead to regulatory investigations or actions; litigation; fines and penalties; disruptions of our business operations; reputational harm; loss of revenue or profits; and other adverse business consequences - Our future success is dependent upon our ability to further penetrate our existing customer base, attract new customers and retain the customers of our acquired businesses; - The size of the markets for our products and technologies may be smaller than we estimate, and new markets may not develop as quickly as we expect, or at all, limiting our ability to successfully sell our products and technologies. - We are currently limited to "research use only," or RUO, with respect to many of the materials and components used in our consumable products including our assays; - If the FDA determines that our RUO products are medical devices or if we seek to market our RUO products for clinical diagnostic or health screening use, we will be required to obtain regulatory clearance(s) or approval(s), and may be required to cease or limit sales of our then marketed products, which could materially and adversely affect our business, financial condition and results of operations.
+If we fail to obtain additional funding, we will be forced to delay, reduce or eliminate our commercialization and development efforts; - · Unfavorable geopolitical and macroeconomic developments could adversely affect our business, financial condition or results of operations; - Acquisitions, joint ventures and other strategic transactions could disrupt or otherwise harm our business and may cause dilution to our stockholders; - · If our products or technologies fail to achieve and sustain sufficient market acceptance, our revenue will be adversely affected; - In the near term, sales of our Saphyr system, Ionic Purification system, NxClinical software, consumables and genome analysis services will depend on levels of research and development spending by clinical research laboratories, academic and governmental research institutions and biopharmaceutical companies, a reduction in which could limit demand for our technologies and products and adversely affect our business and operating results; - If we do not successfully manage the development and launch of new products and technologies, our financial results could be adversely affected; - We are subject to stringent and evolving U.S. and foreign laws, regulations, rules, contractual obligations, policies and other obligations related to data privacy and security.
+Our actual or perceived failure to comply with such obligations could lead to regulatory investigations or actions; litigation (including class claims) and mass arbitration demands; fines and penalties; disruption of our business operations; reputational harm; loss of revenue or profits; loss of customers or sales; and other adverse business consequences; - Our future success is dependent upon our ability to further penetrate our existing customer base, attract new customers and retain the customers of our acquired businesses; - The size of the markets for our products and technologies may be smaller than we estimate, and new markets may not develop as quickly as we expect, or at all, limiting our ability to successfully sell our products and technologies. - We are currently limited to "research use only," or RUO, with respect to many of the materials and components used in our consumable products including our assays; - If the FDA determines that our RUO products are medical devices or if we seek to market our RUO products for clinical diagnostic or health screening use, we will be required to obtain regulatory clearance(s) or approval(s), and may be required to cease or limit sales of our then marketed products, which could materially and adversely affect our business, financial condition and results of operations.
 Any such regulatory process would be expensive, time-consuming and uncertain both in timing and in outcome;